ChevronOne/point_projection/README.md

 <br/><br/>
 **Theoretical background:**

 + For fitting cubic Bézier curves the library uses a method provided by [**_Andrew S. Glassner.
-Graphics Gems I. Academic Press Inc., 1990._**] on "*automatically fitting digitized curves*", with some minor improvements.
+Graphics Gems I. Academic Press Inc., 1990._**] on "*automatically fitting digitized curves*", with some improvements.

 The user should be aware that the library does not perform any preprocessing on the data in any way before fitting the curves.
 It just tries to fit a sequence of cubic Bézier curves to the raw provided data as they are.
-A more meaningful use would be doing some preprocessing on the data before a fitting attempt, such that removing overlapping or almost overlapping data points if any, or splitting the data at places where sharp angles could exist.
+A more meaningful use would be doing some preprocessing on the data before a fitting attempt, such as removing overlapping or almost overlapping data points if any, or splitting the data at places where sharp angles could exist.
 By sharp angles we mean places where there could be a discontinuity.

 ### <a name="sec2_2"></a> :white_square_button: Single Cubic Bézier Fitting
 Having your data already splitted in subsequences, such that each of which could be represented by a single cubic Bézier curve, then you may get a better result by trying to fit a single cubic Bézier curve as follow: